vvalderrv/jira-issues-importer/README.md

 # Caveats
  * this project does not try to map JIRA users to Github users
-   * the Github user which performs the import will appear as issue creator, the original JIRA issue reporter is noted in the first comment
+   * the Github user (based on the personal access token used) which performs the import will appear as issue creator, the original JIRA issue reporter is noted in the first comment
    * the Github user which performs the import will also appear as comment creator, as the Github API doesn't support that (yet), the original JIRA commentator is noted in the comment text